Shuttl-Tech/simple-state-machine/README.md

 ## Developer's Guide
 ### Setup
-We use `pipenv` to manage python packages.
+We use [pipenv](https://pipenv.readthedocs.io) to manage python packages.
 To setup your dev environment, locate yourself in the project directory and execute
 ```
 pipenv install --dev
+pipenv shell
 ```

 ### Testing mode